FP-byte/MADS_MachineLearning_Project/README.md

 Downsampling: 75% of the majority class (55.000)
 Upsampling: all the majority class have been upsampled to 55.000 samples

+In both cases the upsampling did not introduce new data but just a repetition of samples.
+The semi-sampled has been used for few training rounds and then replaced by the fully oversampled one.

 ### SMOTE dataset
-Smote dataset consist of syntetic data obtained by syntesizing new samples similar to the ones in the dataset.
+Smote dataset consist of syntetic data obtained by creating new instances that are interpolated between existing instances of the minority class.
+It uses a k-nearest neighbors (k-NN) approach to find similar points and generates synthetic examples that are between those points.
-Dataset contains 72.471 for each class
+Dataset contains 72.471 samples for each class.

 The traing of the models has been done on the original dataset and all three datasets.
-The semi-sampled has been used for few training round and then replaced by the fully oversampled one.

 ## Exploration and hypothesis